-Biology teacher Susan Epperson, who challenged Arkansas' ban on the teaching of the theory of evolution, is shown at her desk at Little Rock Central High School, Little Rock, Ark., Aug.
-13, 1966.
-Mrs. Epperson has become the vanguard of the Arkansas Education Association's legal assault on the state's banning of the teaching of evolution in public schools.
+Biology teacher Susan Epperson, who challenged Arkansas' ban on the teaching of the theory of evolution, is shown at her desk at Little Rock Central High School in 1966.
+In response to Epperson's challenge, the Supreme Court struck down the ban, saying it violated the First Amendment.
 (AP Photo, Used with permission from The Associated Press.)

 In Epperson v.
 Arkansas, 393 U.S. 97 (1968), the Supreme Court unanimously struck down an Arkansas law that criminalized the teaching of evolution in public schools.
 The Court found that the law had the unconstitutional purpose and effect of advancing religious beliefs, contrary to the establishment clause of the First Amendment.